govau/service-manual/content/content-strategy/balance-user-business/educate-organisation/intro.md

 ---
 layout: intros/intro_with_nav
-subtitle: Some business areas may not understand the value of the content design process.
+subtitle: You may need to help others understand the link between business and user needs.
 category: Content strategy
 ---

+Some business areas may not understand the value of the content design process.
 It may also be a wider issue across your organisation.
-This may mean business areas approach your team with content requests late in a project.
+For example, this may mean business areas approach your team with content requests late in a project.

-You may need to help others understand the link between business and user needs.
-You can do this by promoting cultural change and education.
+You can help balance business and user needs through cultural change and education.